datejs/Datejs/README.md

 **Note** The `format` parameter is optional with the `.toString()` function.
 If no `format` is provided, the native JavaScript Date `.toString()` function will be called.

-A detailed list of supported FormatSpecifiers is listed in the [http://code.google.com/p/datejs/wiki/FormatSpecifiers Wiki] documentation.
+A detailed list of supported FormatSpecifiers is listed in the [Format Specifiers](https://github.com/datejs/Datejs/wiki/Format-Specifiers) page on the wiki.

 #### Standard Date and Time Format Specifiers